 Welcome to Pella Road Publishing.
 You will find a variety of information about my writing and related photographs and outtakes.

 Head back to 1968 in this slice-of-life novel of a woman navigating friendship and love through high school and adulthood.
 Yvonne’s teenage life seems idyllic: twirling batons with her best friends in the school’s marching band, and plenty of boyfriends.
-But she soon learns that boys can wreak havoc on your long-term goals, when her friends start turning up pregnant.
+But she soon learns that boys can wreak havoc on your long-term goals, when her friends start getting into trouble.

 Ten years later, she finds herself married and ready for children.
 But once again, happiness appears elusive.
 Her plans are spinning out of reach just like that baton she once tried to master.